 Don’t “buy” into the myth you can’t become wealthy.
 Contrary to what you may have heard, almost anyone can become wealthy due to compound returns.
 It doesn’t take a lot of money; it just takes some discipline each month to save a little and it’s not that hard.
 By investing early, you have more money to spend during your life and you will have to save far less, therefore allowing you more money to spend today!
 For example:

-The first example, you save less and end up with more a win-win.
-In fact, you end up not having to save $192,000.00 if you start early.
-In other words, you would have an additional $192,000.00 to spend during your life.
-This information provided isn’t meant to encourage you to save less, it is simply showing the power of compound returns over time.
+By waiting 10 years you will have to save an additional $192,000.00 and still end up with less for retirement.
+The first example, you save less and end up with more, a win-win.
+Think about what you could do with an additional $192,000.00 over the course of your working life.
+This gives you a chance to live well today and tomorrow.
+The information provided isn’t meant to encourage you to save less, it is simply showing the power of compound returns over time.
 Start saving early!

 Another name for the above example is passive income.
 It’s like having a second paycheck with no work involved.
 Example: